Burrus Elementary School

 - The teacher population of 26 teachers has grown by 13% over five school years.

 |Students by Grade|

-- The student:teacher ratio of 21:1 has stayed the same over five years.
+- Burrus Elementary School's student:teacher ratio of 17:1 has decreased from 21:1 over five school years.

 |School Statewide Testing||View Education Department Test Scores|